 By Dean Jones

-Carolina Panthers draft a DT
+Carolina Panthers trade for a DT